steemit/libcrypto-js/README.md

 ### crypto.generateKeys()

-Generates a new pair of keys in Steem WIF format using cryptographically secure random number generation.
+Generates a new pair of keys in Knowledgr WIF format using cryptographically secure random number generation.
 ```
 > crypto.generateKeys()